deepakrkris/samplespring/README.md

 ## Test Harness

-This test harness is an inventory api which provides service endpoints with data loaded from json files for stocks, sales and reviews
+This test harness is an inventory api which provides service endpoints with data loaded from json files for stocks, sales and reviews.

+For example testing the service manager with,
+    - http://localhost:9090/invoke?brand=iphone gives the stocks, sales, reviews for iphone
+    - http://localhost:9090/invoke?brand=samsung&date=__fromDate:01-10-2023 gives the stocks from the first of october
+    - http://localhost:9090/invoke/aggregateByModel?brand=iphone, gives the aggregated sales and stock data for iphone

+All the above test urls are configured in the given postman collection with visualization scripts.

 Implementation details of the test harness are inside the `InventoryServiceHarness` folder